EricTheToon/Fortlatro/README.md

    You immediately skip the shop after beating this blind
 </details>

+Delulu - Keep talking or die

+The Dark Presence - Jokers are debuffed until last hand

 # Be sure to check the config tab you can enable and disable sounds and blinds
 additional content with: